IQDevs/blog/_posts/2017-06-17-Enum and Matching Systems in Rust.markdown

   }
   ```

   Now onto `match`.
 One of the things I love the most about `match` is its ability to unstructure objects.
-Let's take a second look at our last code snippet and see how we can probably handle the response coming back to us from `compute_results()`.
+Let's take a second look at our last code snippet and see how we can possibly handle the response coming back to us from `compute_results()`.
 For this, i'd definitely use a set of `match` statements, e.g.:

   ```rust
   fn main() {